 THIS DATE IN HISTORY: Aug.
 2

-1932: Defenseman Leo Boivin, a member of the Hockey Hall of Fame, is born in Prescott, Ontario.
+1932: Leo Boivin, a defenseman who's a member of the Hockey Hall of Fame, is born in Prescott, Ontario.

 1970: Tony Amonte, an eight-time 30-goal scorer, is born in Hingham, Massachusetts.
-After two seasons at Boston University, Amonte steps right into the NHL with the New York Rangers and scores 35 goals in 1991-92, finishing second in voting for the Calder Trophy.
-He's traded to the Chicago Blackhawks in March 1994 and becomes one of the NHL's most consistent scorers, with 30 or more goals in six consecutive seasons, including three 40-goal seasons.
-Amonte plays for the Phoenix Coyotes and Philadelphia Flyers before finishing his career playing two seasons with the Calgary Flames.
-He retires in 2007 with 416 goals and 900 points in 1,174 NHL games.
+After two seasons at Boston University, Amonte steps right into the NHL with the New York Rangers and scores 35 goals in 1991-92, finishing second in voting for the Calder Trophy to Pavel Bure of the Vancouver Canucks.
+He's traded to the Chicago Blackhawks in March 1994 and becomes one of the NHL's most consistent scorers, with at least 30 goals in six consecutive seasons, including three 40-goal seasons.
+Amonte plays for the Phoenix Coyotes and Philadelphia Flyers before finishing his career by playing two seasons with the Calgary Flames.
+He retires in 2007 with 900 points (416 goals, 484 assists) in 1,174 NHL games.

-2005: Defenseman Adam Foote signs with the Columbus Blue Jackets after spending the first 13 seasons of his NHL career with the Quebec Nordiques/Colorado Avalanche franchise.
-Foote, 34, spends most of three seasons with Columbus before being traded back to Colorado on Feb.
+2005: Adam Foote signs with the Columbus Blue Jackets after the defenseman spends the first 13 seasons of his NHL career with the Quebec Nordiques/Colorado Avalanche franchise.
+Foote spends most of three seasons with Columbus before being traded back to Colorado on Feb.
 26, 2008.
 He plays three more seasons with the Avalanche before ending his career, and Colorado retires his No. 52 on Nov.
 2, 2013.